My Top 10 Survival Secrets and Life Hacks for HSPs & Empaths

 What’s going on?

-If you have known for a while that you’re an HSP, I hope you have learned some ways to “deal with it”.
+If you have known for a while that you’re an HSP, I hope you have learned some ways to “deal with it”, your own survival secrets for HSPs.
 Even so, you may still often feel like you just can’t quite cope with it all.
-That’s why we’ve written this article about our favorite tips or life hacks for HSPs and Empaths.
+That’s why we’ve written this article about our favorite tips or survival secrets for HSPs and Empaths.
 We trust you’ll learn a few things that will be of help in your daily life.

 My biggest life hack was my BioShield